The Grinder, a Java Load Testing Framework

 • Generic Approach Load test anything that has a Java API.
 This includes common cases such as HTTP web servers, SOAP and REST web services, and application servers (CORBA, RMI, JMS, EJBs), as well as custom protocols.

-• Flexible Scripting Tests are written in the powerful Jython scripting language.
+• Flexible Scripting Test scripts are written in the powerful Jython and Clojure languages.

 • Distributed Framework A graphical console allows multiple load injectors to be monitored and controlled, and provides centralised script editing and distribution.